twrackers/Calculus-library/README.md

 A RateLimiter object echoes its input values to its output, with the restriction that the output's rate of change will be limited, rising and falling, to a rate specified when calling the constructor.

 ### TimeBase
 The TimeBase class has all static (class-scope) methods and private constructors, so it's effectively a "singleton" where only one instance can exist.
 This has the benefit of making the single TimeBase object accessible to all other objects which require it.
-Classes which depend on the TimeBase are:
+Classes which depend directly on the TimeBase are:
 - Differentiator
 - Integrator
 - RateLimiter